-(1) Amounts shown in this table are in Canadian dollars and have been rounded to the nearest dollar.

-(2) Amounts shown reflect actual amounts paid during the year.

-(3) Each NEO's annual performance-based incentive compensation for a fiscal year is determined and paid in the next fiscal year.
-Accordingly, amounts reflected in respect of a particular year (i.e. 2019) represent the annual performance-based incentive compensation earned by the NEO for the achievement of performance objectives in respect of that fiscal year (i.e. 2019) but which amounts are paid in the following fiscal year (i.e. 2020).

-(4) Amounts shown in this column reflect all other compensation earned by the NEO during the year.
-The amounts shown include the aggregate value of perquisites and other personal benefits provided to the NEO, where such perquisites and personal benefits are not generally available

-- to all employees and have been calculated by using the actual cost.
-In 2020, 2019 and 2018, perquisites and personal benefits were not worth \$50,000 or more for any NEO, nor were they worth 10% or more of any NEO's total salary for the year. - (5) Effective August 27, 2018, Ms. Cipolla is the Executive Vice-President and Chief Financial Officer and her annual base salary was \$250,563.
-Prior to this role, Ms. Cipolla was the Corporation's Controller since December 2015.
-Her 2018 performance-based incentive compensation was in respect of her roles as the Controller and Executive Vice-President and Chief Financial Officer. - (6) Pursuant to a determination by an arbitrator, Mr. Dino Priore, Mr. Ben La Pianta and Ms. Lethbridge were awarded a top-up benefit in recognition of OMERS' unilateral changes to the pension plan resulting in significantly lower pension values.
-As a result of this award, current service costs of \$153,200, \$149,100 and \$40,000, respectively, were recognized in 2020. - (7) As approved by the Board, Mr. Anthony Haines will also be awarded a top-up benefit instead of a second retirement allowance.
-As a result of this award, a current service cost of \$232,400 was recognized in 2020. - (8) Effective November 6, 2020, Mr. Priore ceased to be the Executive Vice-President and Chief Engineering and Construction Officer and is entitled to severance in the aggregate amount of \$1,501,871.
+- (1) Amounts shown in this table are in Canadian dollars and have been rounded to the nearest dollar. - (2) Amounts shown reflect actual amounts paid during the year. - (3) Each NEO's annual performance-based incentive compensation for a fiscal year is determined and paid in the next fiscal year.
+Accordingly, amounts reflected in respect of a particular year (i.e. 2020) represent the annual performance-based incentive compensation earned by the NEO for the achievement of performance objectives in respect of that fiscal year (i.e. 2020) but which amounts are paid in the following fiscal year (i.e. 2021). - (4) Amounts shown in this column reflect all other compensation earned by the NEO during the year.
+The amounts shown include the aggregate value of perquisites and other personal benefits provided to the NEO, where such perquisites and personal benefits are not generally available to all employees and have been calculated by using the actual cost.
+In 2021, 2020 and 2019, perquisites and personal benefits were not worth \$50,000 or more for any NEO, nor were they worth 10% or more of any NEO's total salary for the year. - (5) Mr. Anthony Haines was awarded a top-up benefit instead of a second retirement allowance.
+As a result of this award, a current service cost of \$263,600 was recognized in 2021. [see sections 12.3(b)(iv) and 12.3(b)(vi) of "Compensation of NEOs in 2021 Narrative Discussion" below.] - (6) Effective March 5, 2022, Aida Cipolla resigned from the Executive Vice-President and Chief Financial Officer role. - (7) Pursuant to a determination by an arbitrator, Mr. Ben La Pianta and Ms. Lethbridge were awarded a top-up benefit in recognition of OMERS' unilateral changes to the pension plan resulting in significantly lower pension values.
+As a result of this award, current service costs of \$168,600 and \$45,200, respectively, were recognized in 2021. - (8) Effective December 31, 2021, Mr. La Pianta ceased to be the Executive Vice-President and Chief Operating Officer and is entitled to aggregate severance and pre-determined performance payments of \$1,659,800.

+(9) Effective December 31, 2021, Ms. Lethbridge ceased to be the Executive Vice-President and Chief Human Resources and Safety Officer and is entitled to aggregate severance and pre-determined performance payments of \$1,098,725.

-(b) Compensation of NEOs in 2020 - Narrative Discussion
+(b) Compensation of NEOs in 2021 - Narrative Discussion